SLA Faculty/Student Summer Research Partnerships

 Research addressing the role of emotions and sense of belonging among Wisconsin Latino individuals, including review of audio recordings/selection for analysis; coding and analysis; and literature review.

-Mathilde Garnier and Heather Willis Allen
+Heather Willis Allen and Mathilde Garnier

 Research related to a monograph proposal on multiliteracies in L2 education (Routledge).
 Assisting with updating literature review.